L04-lokstse4-54790430/luggageWebsite/README.md

+I created a luggage shipping website, which can ship the luggage to travelers’ hotel to make good use of the time.
+User can pay for the shipping fee and track their luggage on the website.
+If the luggage is lost or delayed, airline will use blockchain to keep updated.
+Therefore, that updated information can be a proven document to make an insurance claim.
+User no longer needs to wait for luggage and request a document issued by airline at the airport.

+Tech stack:
+- HTML
+- CSS
+- Javascript

 Executive Summary

 With matured and continued development of tourism and business exchange, the global market requires intensive luggage shipping services and travel insurance to tackle with a large amounts of incidents per day.
 By using blockchain technology for data management, we can provide one-stop services to increase the efficiency of transportation and shorten the complicated insurance procedure.

 Background